-This has been studied, in particular, within CR-MHD simulations that simultaneously account for non-thermal radiation processes and their observational constraints (e.g. Chan et al. 2019; Buck et al. 2020; Werhahn et al. 2021a,b; Pfrommer et al. 2022; Ponnada et al. 2024; Chiu et al. 2024).
+This has been studied, in particular, within CR-MHD simulations that simultaneously account for non-thermal radiation processes and their observational constraints (e.g. Chan et al. 2019; Buck et al. 2020; Werhahn et al. 2021a; Werhahn, Pfrommer & Girichidis 2021b; Pfrommer et al. 2022; Chiu et al. 2024; Ponnada et al. 2024).
 To model CR transport and the related emission, in particular from CR electrons and positrons, it is crucial to understand magnetic fields, their structure and amplification mechanisms.
-Observations of an excess in radio emission in rampressure stripped galaxies in galaxy clusters (e.g. Gavazzi et al. 1991; Gavazzi & Boselli 1999; Murphy et al. 2009; Vollmer et al. 2013;
+Observations of an